magentabusiness/magentabusiness.github.io/_includes/docs/pe/reference/python-rest-client.md

 ## Python REST Client

-The ThingsBoard Python REST API Client helps you interact with ThingsBoard REST API from your Python script.
+The IoT Hub Python REST API Client helps you interact with IoT Hub REST API from your Python script.
-With Python Rest Client you can programmatically create assets, devices, customers, users and other entities and their relations in ThingsBoard.
+With Python Rest Client you can programmatically create assets, devices, customers, users and other entities and their relations in IoT Hub.

 Source code of the Python REST API Client you can find [here](https://github.com/thingsboard/python_tb_rest_client).

-In order to install the ThingsBoard Python REST client, you should use the following command:
+In order to install the IoT Hub Python REST client, you should use the following command:

 ```bash
 pip3 install tb-rest-client
 ```

-## Professional Edition Python REST Client Example
+## IoT Hub Python REST Client Example

 You can find the example script **[here](https://github.com/thingsboard/python_tb_rest_client/blob/master/examples/example_application_2.py)**.
 Also, you will have to download the dashboard json file ("*watermeters.json*") for this example and put it in the folder with a script.